digital-biopsy/GBM_measurement_pipeline_deprecated/README.md

 # Digital Biopsy - Deep Segmentation
 This is the segmentation tool for digital biopsy project.
 It also contains some useful git command instructions for the reference.
 The code for unet segmentation is adapted from [here](https://github.com/johschmidt42/PyTorch-2D-3D-UNet-Tutorial).

+This repository is deprecated, please check the new repository [here](https://github.com/zhaozewang/GBM_measurement_pipeline.git)

 ## Raw Dataset
 ### Dataset Structure
 The data structure of the raw dataset is approx. as follows: </br>